• Skip to primary navigation

 If you have eaten eggs Benedict, you might already know that hollandaise sauce is the main ingredient.

-This versatile French mother sauce fits in a lot of dishes, including seafood, vegetarian, and non-vegetarian dishes.
+This flexible French mother sauce fits in a lot of dishes, including seafood, vegetarian, and non-vegetarian dishes.

 Hollandaise sauce can either be thin or thick depending on the number of eggs you include when you prepare it.